Every church faces two big challenges:

 This isn’t rocket science or earth-shattering advice, but it makes a significant difference in whether or not someone will return.
 From making phone calls to mailing letters, there are several ways you can follow up with your first-time guests.
 But there’s one tactic you can’t afford to miss: email automation.

-In this post, I’m going to walk you through everything you need to know about getting started with email automation.
+Here's everything you need to know about email automation.

 Here we go!